COS-301/miniproject-2023/README.md

 yarn nx generate @nrwl/js:library data-access --unitTestRunner=jest --directory=api/<REPLACE_WITH_MODULE_NAME> --no-interactive
 yarn nx generate @nrwl/js:library util --unitTestRunner=jest --directory=api/<REPLACE_WITH_MODULE_NAME> --no-interactive
 ```
-When creating the rest of the directory structure for the feature, delete the automatically created lib folders before continuing.
+When creating the rest of the directory structure for the feature, rename the automatically created lib folders to testing, and update the index files to reflect the change before continuing.

 #### util

 In util, you will define your templates.
 Use the other features as reference.
+Create the folders:

+- commands
+- enums
+- events
+- interfaces
+- requests
+- responses

+export everything from these folders in the index file.

 #### data-access